What is

 -

-Integrative psychotherapy method
+Integrative and transcultural psychotherapeutic method

 -